 In short, sober living houses contain all of the “pros” of halfway houses, without most of the “cons”.
 For example, New Life House provides structure, community, and treatment.
 New Life House partners with a local treatment center that offers dual-diagnosis treatment programs.
 Services include group and individual therapy, psychiatric help, and case management for each client that moves through the program.
 Plus, New Life House is a long-term sober living facility, so by the time you are done with sober living, you’ll have a much great chance of staying sober.
 In fact, over 80% of recovering addicts who complete the program at our sober living home remain sober at the 5-year mark.

 Both halfway houses and sober living homes provide transitional residency for young men who have completed rehab but are not year ready to live independently.
 Additionally, both types of homes have structured environments and the support many young men need in early recovery.

 Deciding which is right for you depends on your specific needs and the severity of your addiction.
-It would be best if you also considered your expectations and what you hope to learn during your residency.
+It would be best to consider your goals and expectations and what you hope to achieve during your time in a sober house.